 - nerve ruptures seen as discontinuity in the neural structures

 - nerve retraction balls on distal end of ruptured nerves

-- can have denervation oedema in muscles supplied by the affected nerves
+- can have denervation edema in muscles supplied by the affected nerves

 - in the subacute period, fat degeneration and muscular trophism alteration may occur

-- direct compression by of the brachial plexus may be visible by haematomas, pseudoaneurysm (especially of subclavian vessels), fracture fragment, callus
+- direct compression by of the brachial plexus may be visible by hematomas, pseudoaneurysm (especially of subclavian vessels), fracture fragment, callus

 Case courtesy of A/Prof Pramit Phal.

 - 1. Gerevini S, Mandelli C, Cadioli M et-al. Diagnostic value and surgical implications of the magnetic resonance imaging in the management of adult patients with brachial plexus pathologies.
 Surg Radiol Anat.
 2008;30 (2): 91-101. doi:10.1007/s00276-007-0292-3 - Pubmed citation

 - 2. Lawande M, Patkar DP, Pungavkar S. Pictorial essay: Role of magnetic resonance imaging in evaluation of brachial plexus pathologies.
 Indian J Radiol Imaging.
 2012;22 (4): 344-9. doi:10.4103/0971-3026.111489 - Free text at pubmed - Pubmed citation